dotnet/command-line-api/docs/Features-overview.md

 ```

- In ANSI mode, the Windows Console interprets these escape sequences into cursor movements and colors.
-As you can see in the first example above, ANSI mode enables the display of RGB colors and underlining that are not supported otherwise on Windows.
+ In VT mode, the Windows Console interprets these escape sequences into cursor movements and colors.
+As you can see in the first example above, VT mode enables the display of RGB colors and underlining that are not supported otherwise on Windows.
 Most Linux and macOS terminals as well as the Windows Terminal support this form of rendering by default.

  The examples above build the table structure by positioning the cursor for each cell and then writing the content.
-In an ANSI-capable terminal, this is done using ANSI escape sequences such as `\u001b[1;1H`.
-The equivalent `System.Console` call, which is needed in non-ANSI terminals, looks like this: `Console.SetCursorPosition(0, 0)`.
+In a VT-capable terminal, this is done using ANSI escape sequences such as `\u001b[1;1H`.
+The equivalent `System.Console` call, which is needed in terminals that don't render VT codes, looks like this: `Console.SetCursorPosition(0, 0)`.
 Meanwhile, the third example renders the layout using spaces and newlines, since there is no cursor when output is redirected.

  Providing a common API across these very different modes so that you don't have to write the code three times is a major goal of `System.CommandLine.Rendering`.
 The API is still very rough but you can explore these capabilities in the `RenderingPlayground` [sample](https://github.com/dotnet/command-line-api/tree/master/samples/RenderingPlayground).